CoScale/docs/_docs_advanced/security.md

 ---
 layout: page
 title: Technical info / Security
+description: Information about how are agent works and security measures we take to ensure your data stays safe and available.
 ---

 This document contains more technical information about how the CoScale agent works, security measures and network requirements.